UpStride/engine/README.md

 Note: `SeparableConv2D` is an exception.
 It is computed by going through 2 linear functions, but moving these 2 linear functions to hypercomplex is not the same as moving the combination of the function to hypercomplex.
 Currently not supported by the Upstride engine for any GA.

-Let's go over an example on how generic linear layer work.
-In the following two sections we describe two specific GAs, that is complex numbers and quaternions.
+Let's go over an example on how generic linear layer works.
+In the following two sections, we describe two specific GAs, that is complex numbers and quaternions.

 ### Complex numbers